dmwit/cabtags/README.md

 finding the right boundaries around fields.
 It seems to sort of work most of the time on the project/cabal files I tried.

+In some complicated cabal files that use the implicit default hs-source-dirs value of . in some components or conditional branches but not others, the implicit default directory will not be passed to hasktags.

 All of this could be addressed by using a real language and real parsers;
 that's definitely on the table if it turns out that the existing way fails often enough.